Azure/azure-powershell-migration/.github/CONTRIBUTING.md

 ### Writing code

-> **IMPORTANT:** If you are writting code to submit a feature request, ensure that you have submited a feature request before and it has been accepted.
+> **IMPORTANT:** If you are writing code to submit a feature request, ensure that you have submitted a feature request before and it has been accepted.

 - Launch VSCode and open the `powershell-module` folder instead of each individual file.
   Alternatively, from a prompt, navigate to `<your_path>\azure-powershell-migration\powershell-module` directory and type `code .`